NYT's WH Coward Confirms Existence of the Deep State Four Times

 The Deep State is comprised of the media and unelected bureaucrats in the government who believe they have the right to make decisions reserved for elected officials.
 The writer confirms the existence of Deep State but says they like to call themselves “Steady State”.

-It’s not a conspiracy theory after all.
+It’s not a conspiracy theory after all and they are dangerous.
 Wrap your head around that.

 There is also a question about how senior the person is since s/he appears to know little in the way of actual facts.
 The one meeting referenced was one the person didn’t attend.
 It could be a secretary for all we know.